A beautiful addition to any family.

-Extremely clever, sociable, comical, joyful, energetic when free and soft and quiet when handled.
+Australian Labradoodles are extremely clever, sociable, comical, joyful, energetic and soft and quiet when handled.
 They should approach people in a happy friendly manner and are keen and easy to train.
 They should display an intuition about their family members current emotional state or needs.
 This ability to “know” is what has made the Australian Labradoodle an excellent dog for individuals with special needs.

 There are two types of coats that are considered allergy friendly and low to non shedding.
 These are the fleece and wool coats.
-Fleece coats have a soft texture fleecy feeling which can have a straight wavy look or a soft curly look.
+Fleece coats have a soft, fleecy feeling which can have a straight wavy look or a soft curly look.
 Wool coats are like lambs wool in texture with a looser spiralling look.
 The last coat type is the hair coat which will shed to varying degrees and can have an odour.
-These coats are more common in early generation labradoodles.
+Hair coats are more common in early generation labradoodles.

 Labradoodles come in a rainbow of colours, ranging from chalk to black and everything in between.

-Should be a white colour but when compared to white is rather a chalky-white in colour.
-Nose pigment to be black or rose.
+Chalk should be a white colour but when compared to white is rather a chalky-white in colour.
+Nose pigment can be black or rose.
 Chalk dogs with brown/rose noses are sometimes referred to as Caramel Ice.

-Should be a creamy colouring sometimes with apricot/gold tinting, all shades of cream are acceptable.
-Nose pigment to be black or rose.
+A creamy colouring sometimes with apricot/gold tinting.
+Nose pigment can be black or rose.
 Cream dogs with brown/rose noses are sometimes referred to as Caramel Cream.

-Caramel is very much the same colour as its namesake 'caramel' with even colouration over the entire body.
+Caramel is very much the same colour as its namesake with even colouration over the entire body.
 It can range from a rich gold through to a deep red.
 Nose pigment is rose.

-Should be a solid even rich red in colour.
-A true red should not be lighter at the root than the outer coat.
+Should be a solid even rich red in colour and should not be lighter at the root than the outer coat.
 Reds can fade as the dog grows older.
 Nose pigment to be black.
-This is a rare colour group.

 Should be dark and rich in colour.
 True chocolates are born almost black in colour and maintain the rich dark colour throughout their lifetime.
 Colour should be even.
-Nose pigment to be rose in colour (matching the coat colour).
+Nose pigment is rose.

 Ranges from a milk chocolate to silver-beige in colour and will develop over time (1-3yrs).
-Nose pigment to be rose in colour (matching the coat colour).
+Nose pigment is rose.

 Are at least fifty percent white, with spots or patches of any other above solid colour.
-The head can be of a solid colour but white muzzle, blaze, or white muzzle/blaze combination (preferably symmetrical) are equally acceptable.
-Full or partial saddles are acceptable, as long as they do not exceed the colour proportion, but are not preferred.
-Ticking in the white of the coat is acceptable but not preferred.
-Nose pigment to match the solid colour requirements as listed above.
+The Nose pigment to match the solid colour requirements as listed above.